IReallyNeedANick/spring-microservices-poc/README.md

 To get configuration for spring-application-name=HELLO_SERVICE and profile=DEVELOPMENT we only need to call URL `GET=http://localhost:9009/HELLO_SERVICE/DEVELOPMENT`

-Microservices must have at minimal artifact pom xml:
+Microservices must have at minimal dependency in pom.xml:
 ```
         <dependency>
             <groupId>org.springframework.cloud</groupId>